jcortes18/grizz-connect/README.md

 FYI:

-After logging in, the marketplace main page shows.
+After logging in, the main page shows up from where on tap functionality

 ## Getting Started